-We’ve all got home improvement projects we know we should crack on with.
-According to research from B & Q at the start of 2019, Brits typically have 16 small projects either on the go or on their minds.
+We’ve all got home improvement projects we should work on.
+According to research from B&Q, Brits typically have 16 small projects either on the go or on their minds.

 The same research also revealed that replacing tiling was a project one in six respondents felt needed to be done at home.